A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Main results

 \begin{lemma} Let $X$ be a smooth projective variety over $\bbC$ of dimension $d = \dim X,$ and let be the cycle class map.
 The class constructed in \eqref{eq:Hodge_class} is a Hodge class of degree $2d.$ Moreover, there exists a cycle whose Künneth component of type $(1,2d-1)$ in $\cl^{d}([\Gamma])$ equals $\delta_X$ if and only if $X$ admits a universal $0$-cycle.
 In particular, if $X$ does not admit a universal $0$-cycle, then $\delta_{X}$ is not algebraic. \end{lemma} We are now in a position to prove Corollary \ref{cor:integral_Hodge_S}.

-\begin{proof}[Proof of Corollary \ref{cor:integral_Hodge_S}]Let $E$ be an elliptic curve over $\bbC$ with $\End(E)=\Z$.
-By Theorem \ref{thm:main_result}, there exists a bielliptic surface $S$ of type 2 with $\Alb(S)\cong E$ such that $S$ admits no universal $0$-cycle (cf. Definition \ref{def:universal_0-cycle}).
+\begin{proof}[Proof of Corollary \ref{cor:integral_Hodge_S}]Let $E$ be an elliptic curve over $\bbC$ such that either \ref{it:trivial_end_C} or \ref{it:CM_E_C} holds for $\End(E)$.
+By Theorem \ref{thm:main_result}, there exists a bielliptic surface $S$ of type 2 with $\Alb(S)\cong E$ such that $S$ admits no universal $0$-cycle; cf. Definition \ref{def:universal_0-cycle}.
 By Lemma \ref{lem:int_Hodge_conj_vs_uni_0_cycl}, it follows that the cohomology class constructed in \eqref{eq:Hodge_class} is a Hodge class which is not algebraic.
 This provides a counterexample to the integral Hodge conjecture in degree $4$ for $E\times S$.\end{proof}

+\begin{example} We can construct examples of surfaces as in Theorem \ref{thm:main_result} that are defined over $\bar{\bbQ}$.
+As a consequence, this also yields threefolds as in Corollary \ref{cor:integral_Hodge_S} which are defined over number fields.
+The argument follows the idea of Hasset and Tschinkel, namely to use specialization to characteristic $p>0$; see \cite[Remarque 5.9]{CTVoisin2012} and \cite{totaro2013integral}.

+Let $E$ be an elliptic curve over $\bbQ$ such that its geometric endomorphism ring $\End(E_{\bar{\bbQ}})$ satisfies \ref{it:CM_E}; explicit examples can be found in \cite{lmfdb}.
+Combining the construction of Remark \ref{rem:degen_over_Q} with the specialization argument of Corollary \ref{cor:obstruction'}, we obtain a bielliptic surface $S$ of type $2$ over $\bar{\bbQ}$ whose Albanese variety is isomorphic to $E_{\bar{\bbQ}}$.

+Moreover, $S$ has the following property: for every algebraically closed field extension $F/\bar{\bbQ}$, there exists no correspondence